verifast/verifast-vscode/README.md

 ## Release Notes

+### 0.9.7 - 2025-09-04

+The extension now offers to download VeriFast if it does not find an existing installation.

 ### 0.9.6 - 2025-08-31

 - If VeriFast reports an error in a file other than the active one, the extension now makes it active